 Cancer Internal Medicine Lung Cancer Adult Subjects

-This phase III trial compares the effect of adding stereotactic body radiation therapy (SBRT) to the usual treatment (conventional image guided radiation therapy \[IGRT\] and chemotherapy followed by immunotherapy with durvalumab or osimertinib) versus the usual treatment alone in treating patients with non-small cell lung cancer that has spread to nearby tissue or lymph nodes (locally advanced) and cannot be treated by surgery (inoperable).
-SBRT uses special equipment to position a patient and deliver radiation to tumors with high precision.
+This phase III trial compares the effect of adding stereotactic body radiation therapy (SBRT) to the usual treatment (conventional image guided radiation therapy \[IGRT\] and chemotherapy followed by immunotherapy with durvalumab or targeted therapy with osimertinib) versus the usual treatment alone in treating patients with non-small cell lung cancer that has spread to nearby tissue or lymph nodes (locally advanced) and cannot be treated by surgery (inoperable).
+SBRT uses special equipment to position a patient and deliver radiation therapy to tumors with high precision.
 This method may kill tumor cells with fewer doses over a shorter period and cause less damage to normal tissue.
-IGRT is a type of radiation that uses a computer to create a picture of the tumor, to help guide the radiation beam during therapy, making it more accurate and causing less damage to healthy tissue.
+IGRT is a type of radiation therapy that creates a picture of the tumor to help guide the radiation beam during therapy, making it more accurate and causing less damage to healthy tissue.
 Usual chemotherapy used in this trial consists of combinations of the following drugs: cisplatin, carboplatin, paclitaxel, nab-paclitaxel, pemetrexed, and etoposide.
 Cisplatin and carboplatin are in a class of medications known as platinum-containing compounds.
 Cisplatin works by killing, stopping, or slowing the growth of tumor cells.
 Carboplatin works in a way similar to the anticancer drug cisplatin but may be better tolerated than cisplatin.
 Carboplatin works by killing, stopping, or slowing the growth of tumor cells as well.
 Paclitaxel is in a class of medications called antimicrotubule agents.
 It works by stopping the growth and spread of tumor cells.
 Nab-paclitaxel is an albumin-stabilized nanoparticle formulation of paclitaxel which may have fewer side effects and work better than other forms of paclitaxel.
 Pemetrexed is in a class of medications called antifolate antineoplastic agents.
 It works by blocking the action of a certain substance in the body that may help tumor cells multiply.
 Etoposide is in a class of medications known as podophyllotoxin derivatives.
 It blocks a certain enzyme needed for cell division and deoxyribonucleic acid (DNA) repair and may kill tumor cells.
-Immunotherapy with durvalumab, may induce changes in the body's immune system and may interfere with the ability of tumor cells to grow and spread.
+Immunotherapy with durvalumab can induce changes in the body's immune system and can interfere with the ability of tumor cells to grow and spread.
 Osimertinib is in a class of medications called kinase inhibitors.
 It works by blocking the action of a protein called EGFR that signals cancer cells to multiply.
 This helps slow or stop the spread of tumor cells.
 Adding SBRT to the usual treatment of IGRT with chemotherapy and immunotherapy may be more effective at treating patients with locally-advanced non-small cell lung cancer than giving the usual treatment alone.

 IORA: NRG-LU007 RAndomized Phase II/III Trial of Consolidation Radiation + Immunotherapy for ES-SCLC: RAPTOR Trial